 While it is important that we cater for the individual needs of each child within the classroom, we do provide extra support programmes for both children who find their work a challenge and for those who require extension.
 Within Maunu School children are sometimes withdrawn for these programmes, which are proving to be effective.
 We mostly use data to inform us on how we select children for both remedial and extension groups, but we also use classroom observations to provide us with extra information.

-Anne Parr is our Special Education Needs Coordinator (SENCO), who coordinates all our special needs programmes within the school.
+Anne Parr is our Learning Support Coordinator (LSC), who coordinates all our special needs programmes within the school.

 Claudine Edwards runs the Reading Recovery programme, which is aimed at children who, have been identified at six years of age, as struggling with their literacy.

 Lexia is an on-line programme, which aims to give children assistance with their literacy.
-This programme is run in some of the classrooms under the guidance of the classroom teachers.
+This programme across the school under the guidance of the classroom teachers.
 It can also be accessed at home to provide support and practise of key skills.